 In 2018, the Snohomish County Fire Chiefs Association developed a local training academy to keep up with the need for new firefighters.
-It is hosted twice a year by South County Fire.
+It is hosted two to three times a year by South County Fire.

 Recruits train 40 hours a week for 14 weeks, learning skills to prepare them for their first shift at a fire station.
 Instruction includes fire science, strength and conditioning classes, and handling the stress of emergency situations.

 Agencies participating in the Snohomish County Fire Training Academy are: Arlington Fire Department, Everett Fire Department, Lake Stevens Fire Department, Marysville Fire District, Mukilteo Fire Department, North County Fire & EMS, Snohomish County Fire District 4, Snohomish County Fire District 7, Snohomish County Fire District 19 and South County Fire.